charandas/webtask-auth0-rules/README.md

 ### Prerequisites

 1. You would need 1 non interactive client in Auth0 that this API would use to access the Management APIv2.
 2. You would need a custom API defined in the dashboard.
 This API would be used to refer to this custom app api itself.
+For this API, I highly recommend using RS256 cryptography.
 3. You would need a test client of the custom API.
 This should be auto-created for you when the API is created.

 ### Architecture (short story)